lschmid83/12-Step-Recovery-Guide/README.md

 If you have a slow internet connection or project import and gradle build is taking a long time.

-Download gradle build dependencies [here](https://services.gradle.org/distributions/gradle-8.9-bin.zip)
+Download gradle build dependencies [here](https://services.gradle.org/distributions/gradle-8.9-bin.zip).

-Place in the  `$installPath\12-Step-Recovery-Guide\12-Step Recovery\gradle\wrapper\` folder
+Place in the  `$installPath\12-Step-Recovery-Guide\12-Step Recovery\gradle\wrapper\` folder.

-Open Gradle Scripts\gradle-wrapper.properties
+Open Gradle Scripts\gradle-wrapper.properties.

 Comment out: